walkerdustin/walkerdustin/README.md

 # 💫 About Me:
+🔭 I’m currently working on becoming an expert in powering Applications with Generative AI<br>
+👯 I’m looking to collaborate on research on how to use Large Language Models.<br>
+🤝 I’m looking for help with networking.<br>
+🌱 I’m currently learning how to integrate Generative AI in Applications<br>
-🔭 I’m currently working on a svelte-kit web app for my startup.<br>👯 I’m looking to collaborate on new exciting machine-learning projects.<br>🤝 I’m looking for help with networking.<br>🌱 I’m currently learning web technologies (Full Stack).<br>💬 Ask me about my mechatronics and IOT projects, improving my work and sleep.<br>⚡ Fun fact: My coffee machine automatically activates when my alarm rings. <br>      Because I'd rather spend 2 days automating than spend 5 seconds pressing a Button each morning 😄.
+💬 Ask me about my mechatronics and IOT projects, improving my work and sleep.<br>
+⚡ Fun fact: My coffee machine automatically activates when my alarm rings. <br>
+Because I'd rather spend 2 days automating than spend 5 seconds pressing a Button each morning 😄.

 ## 🌐 Socials: